 This is our final full day together.
 We will begin our day similar to the others, with a morning breathwork and meditation, and then eat breakfast at the campground.
 Before leaving, we will enjoy one more hike to continue our introspection and respect for quiet in this incredibly unique soundscape.

 After the hike, we will head back to ROAM Beyond in Columbia Falls.
-Once there, we’ll allow time for individual exploration and unguided activities before sitting down for our final dinner of the trip and group campfire to reflect on the last five days.
+Once there, we’ll allow time for individual exploration and unguided activities before sitting down for our final dinner, a catered meal from Montana Craft Kitchen, and group campfire to reflect on the last four days.
 We will discuss ways in which inner and outer quiet have impacted us, and what to expect when we return home.

 Breathwork (Inner Quiet)